-In January 2015, Palestine expressed their frustration at the lack of progress towards a just peace by submitting their application for membership to the International Criminal Court, allowing Palestine to file complaints against Israel with the Prosecutor's Office.
-This move has been met with criticism from the United States Government claiming it is counterproductive and could escalate tensions.
+In January 2015, Palestine expressed its frustration at the lack of progress towards a just peace by submitting its 3211 Fourth St., NE.
+Washington, DC 20017.
+Tel: (202)541-3160 Fax: (202)541-3339 application for membership to the International Criminal Court (ICC), allowing Palestine to file complaints against Israel with the Prosecutor's Office.
+This move has been met with criticism from the U.S. Government claiming it is counterproductive and could escalate tensions.
 Some Members of Congress have been particularly critical of the ICC action.
 Within the very first days of the 114th Congress, legislation was proposed to terminate the \$400 million in annual aid to the Palestinian Authority (PA) in an effort to punish Palestine for joining the ICC.
-For its part, the Israeli government has already halted the transfer of roughly \$237 million in tax revenues collected on behalf of the PA.
-These decisions could have devastating humanitarian consequences and could eventually cripple the PA, leaving it unable to pay the salaries of its employees and undermining security coordination with Israel.
+This action would have devastating humanitarian consequences and could cripple the PA, undermining security coordination with Israel.